Skip to content

 Consolidation outlook

-• Highlights Kubernetes cost allocation, cost perspectives, and chargeback/showback in the core product.
+• Highlights Kubernetes cost allocation, cost perspectives, and chargeback and showback in the core product.

-• Provides AI-generated recommendations, anomaly detection, and automated optimization workflows.
+• Provides AI-generated recommendations, anomaly detection, and automated optimisation workflows.

 • Better suited to infrastructure and platform operators than to executive TBM-style reporting.